 - a member of the Armed Forces whereby they need to undertake a tour of duty which conflicts with school holidays

-- restrictions on police leave, where a police officer has specific duties in relation to a national event which conflicts with school holidays.
+- restrictions on police leave, where a police officer has specific duties in relation to a national event that conflicts with school holidays.

-Each parent will be notified in writing of the Head Teacher’s decision.
-When the decision is made not to grant leave of absence in term time and the leave is taken without prior approval, or without application, the Academy will refer the matter to the Local Authority to consider the issue of a Penalty Notice.
+Each parent will be notified in writing of the Headteacher’s decision.
+When the decision is made not to grant leave of absence in term time and the leave is taken without prior approval, or without application, the Trust will refer the matter to the Local Authority to consider the issue of a Penalty Notice.

 In making its recommendation, the Trust will have regard to the Penalty Notice Code of Conduct drawn up by the Local Authority which sets out measures to ensure consistency in the issuing of penalty notices.